A concrete block rocket stove is easy to make. Consider this method when you’re ready to learn build a rocket stove for outdoor cooking.

 - A grill or old burner of some sort

-Step 1: If you do not have a flat cement surface to build the stove on, you may need a couple of pavers to serve as a base.
-That is what is shown here.
+Step 1: If you do not have a flat cement surface to build a rocket stove on, you may need a couple of pavers to serve as a base for the concrete blocks.
+That is what is shown above.

-Step 3: If you have an H block, place it on top of the horizontal cinder block.
+Step 3: If you have an H block, place it on top of the horizontal concrete block.
 We had trouble finding an H block, but 2 pavers and a brick worked just fine.

-Step 4: Place the last cinder block on top of the H block (or pavers and brick).
-Once you have the stove lit you will put the grill, grate or old burner on top of the stove as needed for a cooking surface.
+Step 4: Place the last concrete block on top of the H block (or pavers and brick).
+Once you have the rocket stove lit, put a grill, grate or old burner on top of the stove as needed for a cooking surface.

 Mead making made simple!